Equality in the Spacetime Positive Mass Theorem: Preliminaries

 \section{Preliminaries}

 \begin{definition} Let $n\ge3$.
-An \emph{initial data set} is an $n$-dimensional smooth manifold $M$ equipped with a $W^{2,1}_{\mathrm{loc}}$ complete Riemannian metric $g$ and a $W^{1,1}_{\mathrm{loc}}$ symmetric $(2, 0)$-tensor $\pi$ called the \emph{momentum tensor}.
+An \emph{initial data set} is an $n$-dimensional smooth manifold $M$ equipped with a weakly twice differentiable and continuous Riemannian metric $g$ and a weakly differentiable symmetric $(2, 0)$-tensor $\pi$ called the \emph{momentum tensor}.
 The momentum tensor is related to the more traditional $(0,2)$-tensor $k$, mentioned in Section~\ref{section:introduction}, via the equation

 where the indices on the right have been raised using $g$.
 The momentum tensor contains the same information as $k$ since $k^{ij} = \pi^{ij} - \frac{1}{n-1}(\mathrm{tr}_g \pi)g^{ij}$.

 We define the \emph{mass density} $\mu$ and the \emph{current density} $J$ (which is a vector quantity) by